USDA-ARS-GBRU/gfa_var_genotyper/README.md

      -g --gfa        genome gfa file, vg-based (required)

-     -c --chr_delim  pattern used to split genotype from chromosome in path names
+     -d --delim      pattern used to split genotype from chromosome in path names
                        default: '\.'

+     -p --prefix     prefix prepended to chromosome names useful if part of the chromosome name is used to split path names and therefore discarded
+                       ex: -d '\.chr' -p 'chr'
+                       default: none

      -h --help       display help menu